 If you try to overcome addiction “cold turkey,” you could put your health and recovery at risk.
 Trying to quit an addiction cold turkey is rarely successful and can be dangerous.
 Addiction is a disease, and like other diseases, it requires professional treatment to get better.
 By far, your best option is to find a drug and alcohol rehab center that offers a suitable program for your addiction and lifestyle.

 Complete the Withdrawal Process

-Detox is the stage when you eliminate drug or alcohol consumption.
+Residential detox is the stage when you eliminate drug or alcohol consumption.
 When you begin a detox, it often causes you to experience withdrawal symptoms.
 This part of recovery is uncomfortable, but medical support can eliminate any pain and most discomfort.

 The good news is that detox is a short process.
 For many clients, it lasts for less than one week.
-Although we do not offer detox we can refer you out to one of our partner facilities.
+Although we do not offer detox, we can refer you out to one of our partner facilities.

 Address Underlying Issues

 Detox is a necessary part of recovery, but it deals primarily with the physical aspects of addiction.
 Rehab is just as important because it addresses what caused the addiction in the first place.
-A range of therapies and treatment methods can dig deeper and reveal what factors led to addiction and how to resolve them once and for all.
+A range of addiction therapy services and treatment methods can dig deeper and reveal what factors led to addiction and how to resolve them once and for all.
 Common underlying issues include mental health, a history of trauma or poor stress management.

 Learn to Prevent Relapse